vamsimohan07/SQL-Data-Warehouse/README.md

 These insights empower stakeholders with key business metrics, enabling strategic decision making.

 ## ABOUT ME:

 Hey There I'm Vamsi Mohan, A Data Science student curious about how systems operate in large scale and to solve real world business problems with insights i make with Data.

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.

-ABOUT ME
-Hi there, I'm Vamsi Mohan this Git repo is for my First Analytical Project, And I'm Very much curious about solving real world problems.
-I want to thank Baraa (Youtuber) For making such a good Content and Helping me to complete this Project.